PaulskPt/M5Stack_Atom_Matrix_Timezones/README.md

 M5Stack Atom Matrix Timezones

+Important credit:

+I was only able to create and successfully finish this project with the great help of Microsoft AI assistant CoPilot.
+CoPilot helped me correcting wrong C++ code fragments.
+It suggested C++ code fragments.
+CoPilot gave me, in one Q&A session, a "workaround" for certain limitation that the Arduino IDE has with the standard C++ specification.
+And CoPilot gave it's answers at great speed of response.
+There were no delays.
+The answers were instantaneuous!
+Thank you CoPilot.
+Thank you Microsoft for this exciting new tool!

+Hardware setup:

-To the Port A of the AtomPortABC module are connected:
+A M5Stack Atom Matrix, on top of a M5Stack AtomPortABC base.
+To the Port A of the AtomPortABC base are connected:
 1. M5Stack GROVE HUB;
 2. M5Stack OLED (SH1107);
 3. M5Stack RTC (HYM8563);